saleor/saleor-docs/docs/architecture/events.md

 ## Events design

-Each package representing an entity (order, account, etc.) that generates events define both a model and a `events.py` file containing a set of functions with an `_event` as a suffix.
+Each package representing an entity (order, account, etc.) that generates events defines both a model and a `events.py` file containing a set of functions with an `_event` as a suffix.

 Those functions take care of any logic and required fields for creating given events.